 Former Mayor of Newport, Rhode Island, Richard Sardella is a graduate of Bryant University.
 He has also owned and operated Sardella's Restaurant located in Newport, Rhode Island, for over 30 years.
 Richard believes in giving back to community, as he hosts and sponsors several community events each year.

-Patrick Golden is a graduate of the University of Rhode Island.
-With over 15 years in the hospitality business, Patrick has lived and worked in Ft.
+Patrick Golden is a graduate of the University of Rhode Island, and Salve Regina University.
+With over 20 years in the hospitality business, Patrick has lived and worked in Ft.
 Lauderdale, Florida, and in Newport, Rhode Island.
-Before opening the Marina Café & Pub, he helped open the Stone House, a boutique hotel with 2 restaurants in Little Compton, Rhode Island.
-Patrick has also been the coordinator for "The Food & Wine Expo at Ocean Cliff", over the past 6 years.
-Proceeds from the event each year are donated to the local high school music departments.
+Before opening the Marina Café & Pub, he worked and helped to coordinate the re-opening of the Stone House, a boutique hotel with 2 restaurants in Little Compton, Rhode Island.
+Patrick has been an active volunteer on Aquidneck Island for many years, and also works as a mental health clinician.

 HISTORY OF GOAT ISLAND